qchediak/starting_approx/README.md

-# Code for PhD thesis.
+# Code for PhD thesis

 These are the m-files associated with my thesis, tentatively titled _Starting Approximations for Runge-Kutta Methods Applied to Ordinary Differential Equations and Differential-Algebraic Equations_.
 The folders are organized as follows: